hwdsl2/setup-ipsec-vpn/README.md

 The example below **ONLY** applies to IPsec/L2TP mode.
 Commands must be run as `root`.

 1. First, create a new VPN user for each VPN client that you want to assign a static IP to.
-Refer to <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
+Refer to [Manage VPN Users](docs/manage-users.md).
 Helper scripts are included for convenience.
 1. Edit `/etc/xl2tpd/xl2tpd.conf` on the VPN server.
 Replace `ip range = 192.168.42.10-192.168.42.250` with e.g. `ip range = 192.168.42.100-192.168.42.250`.
 This reduces the pool of auto-assigned IP addresses, so that more IPs are available to assign to clients as static IPs.
 1. Edit `/etc/ppp/chap-secrets` on the VPN server.
 For example, if the file contains:
    ```